ubc/jupyter-canvas-api/README.md

     <tr>
         <td><strong>Content-Disposition</strong></td>
         <td>Response Header Variable & Data</td>
         <td>This Header response variable value contains the filename of file binary data being sent by the API.
-The request data contains the files binary data.</td>
+The request data contains the associated file binary data as an attachment.</td>
     </tr>
 </table>